TjMott/TjMott.Writer/README.md

 This is my custom-developed word processor plus extras for writing/authoring as well as storing notes for writing jobs.

-# NOTE: This application is a work in progress!
+# NOTE: This branch is deprecated

-NOTE: This software is incomplete!
-Use at your own risk.
-The file format is subject to change without warning, and many features are not yet implemented or useful.
-However this is under active development and I'll update this readme once I hit a releasable state.

-In addition, I am working on a rewrite to .NET 6 and Avalonia which will make the application cross-platform, allowing it to run on Linux.
-So look at the Avalonia branch for more recent updates.
-The master branch is unlikely to see any updates until the Avalonia branch is ready for release and merged back to master.
+NOTE: Development has moved to a branch (https://github.com/TjMott/TjMott.Writer/tree/avalonia) which makes the application cross-platform, allowing it to run on Linux.
+This branch is unlikely to ever receive updates.

 # PLATFORM